femloy/OpenTower/README.md

 3. Whenever text is drawn to the screen, offset it by the font's sprite origin, as horrible as that might sound.
 You can hook into the `draw_text` functions with some macro shenanigans.
 4. Rename the `string_split` function to something else, it's reserved now.
 CTRL+SHIFT+F to mass replace.
 5. Probably more.
 I forgot.
 If you got this far you can figure out the rest anyway.

+# Empty GameMaker issue
+If you normally use a newer GameMaker version, opening the old one will lead to the IDE getting stuck in a dark gray screen.
+To fix this, delete the `%programdata%/GameMakerStudio2` folder while the IDE is closed and then reopen it.